 When several gluten-free bloggers met up at a blogging conference many years ago, our friend Elana kept us going later in the day with her original gluten-free chocolate chip cookies but it was Tia who fed us delicious gluten-free muffins for breakfast!
 If I remember correctly, she brought two different types for us to enjoy.
 Sweet!

 Because we often get apples in our produce boxes and they never all get eaten as quickly as needed, I decided to adapt Tia’s recipe to use more apples and I made a few more changes per my personal preferences.
-(Note: Use code COOKWME-XD6MDE to try the same produce supplier and get 30% off your first delivery.
-Yes, I also get a discount if you purchase a produce box but please know that we have been getting these produce boxes since April and absolutely love the company and its produce.)
+(Note: Use code COOKWME-XD6MDE to try the same produce supplier and get a discount on your first delivery.
+Yes, I also get a discount if you purchase a produce box but please know that we have been getting these produce boxes since April 2020 and absolutely love this company and its produce.)

 Incidentally, today’s recipe for gluten-free, paleo Apple Crumb Muffins is the last of the recipes that readers voted on a while back on Facebook.
 I asked which recipe readers wanted to see on gfe next.
 Readers had a choice of these muffins, Perfect Gluten-Free Fried Chicken Breasts, or Classic Cucumber Salad.

 As one reader wisely said, all three together would make a wonderful meal.
 A serving of Classic Cucumber Salad with a Perfect Gluten-Free Fried Chicken Breast, followed by an Apple Crumb Muffin for dessert.
 Sounds pretty perfect; don’t you think?
 Update: All three recipes have been shared since then, so follow the preceding links and enjoy!